What is Proof of Work? (PoW)

 Creating the proof of work protocol for achieving consensus between devices on a distributed network is arguably the crowning achievement of Bitcoin founder Satoshi Nakamoto.
 In doing so, he laid the groundwork for the revolutionary technology that is blockchain.

-The process involves ensuring every confirmed block in the chain rewards the miner in the cryptocurrency that they are mining through the transaction fees collected for sending currency across the network.
-It ensures that miners are incentivized to continue maintaining the blockchain, as they are being rewarded for doing so.
+The process involves ensuring every confirmed block in the chain rewards the miner in the cryptocurrency that they are mining through the transaction fees collected for sending currency across the network, as well as any predetermined reward.
+It ensures that miners are incentivized to continue maintaining a blockchain, as they are being rewarded for doing so.

 CPU Mining – Using a normal computer’s CPU to validate transactions in a proof of work consensus protocol.